tianyingw/tianyingw.github.io/research.md

 ### Journal Reviews:

-Journal of the American Statistical Association; Statistica Sinica; Biometrics; Journal of Computational and Graphical Statistics; Journal of Multivariate Analysis; Annals of the Institute of Statistical Mathematics; Statistics in Medicine; The Canadian Journal of Statistics; Computational Statistics and Data Analysis; Statistics in Biosciences; TEST; NAR Genomics and Bioinformatics;  Frontiers in Genetics; IEEE Transactions on Signal Processing; IEEE Signal Processing Letters; Proceedings of the National Academy of Sciences of the United States of America; Statistics; The American Statistician; Statistics and Computing; Australian & New Zealand Journal of Statistics; Econometrics and Statistics; Chemometrics and Intelligent Laboratory System.
+- Journal of the American Statistical Association; Statistica Sinica; Biometrics; Journal of Computational and Graphical Statistics; Journal of Multivariate Analysis; Annals of the Institute of Statistical Mathematics; Statistics in Medicine; The Canadian Journal of Statistics; Computational Statistics and Data Analysis; Statistics in Biosciences; TEST; The American Statistician; Statistics and Computing; Australian & New Zealand Journal of Statistics; Econometrics and Statistics;

+- Proceedings of the National Academy of Sciences of the United States of America; Statistics; NAR Genomics and Bioinformatics;  Frontiers in Genetics; IEEE Transactions on Signal Processing; IEEE Signal Processing Letters; Chemometrics and Intelligent Laboratory System.